 Read the blog post: Lebanon Valley Rail Trail Expands

 The last two weeks of August are designated for the annual senior games at Cornwall Manor, which features 25-30 different physical and mental activities for residents to compete and medal in.
 No prior experience is needed, which allows all residents to participate and try new activities.
-The 17th Annual Senior Games took place in 2019 and included 25 different events and 105 medals were awarded!
+Congratulations to everyone who participated in the 2023 Senior Games!
+This year, 96 medals were awarded!

 Read more about Cornwall Manor’s wellness-minded residents on our blog.
 Click on the link to hear their stories!